Aloha POS Reviews

 Complaints and Limitations

-One of the main complaints we see about NCR Aloha POS is that there aren't many details regarding pricing online.
+The main complaint about NCR Aloha POS is that there aren't many details regarding pricing online.
 The parent company, NCR, makes it very difficult for potential users to estimate the costs of purchasing this POS system.
 It's also very difficult to compare the NCR Aloha software with other software.

 The lack of customer support is another complaint we often see.
-There are several NCR Aloha users who note they aren't satisfied with the type of support they get from this POS provider.
+Several NCR Aloha users have noted that they aren't satisfied with the type of support they get from this POS provider.
+Reviewers also indicated that response times vary greatly.
+In some cases, it has taken days or weeks to get the help needed with their Aloha system.

 If you're a restaurant owner that runs a busy establishment, having subpar customer support is a scary thought.
 There might be times when your POS system stops working during a rush, leaving you without transactional capabilities.
 If you're unable to get help desk support from the NCR command center, you might be out of luck for the time being.